Black Lightning: Outsiders

 After his own series was cancelled, Black Lightning lost his electrical powers, but continued fighting without them.
 The loss eventually turned out to be psychosomatic, a symptom of a crisis of confidence resulting from the accidental death of a female bystander named Trina Shelton during an altercation between Black Lightning and some gun-wielding thugs.
 Batman, wanting to recruit him to rescue Lucius Fox in Markovia, helped him regain his powers; this eventually led him to join Batman's team, the Outsiders.
 During his time with the Outsiders, a group of villains called the Masters of Disaster captured Black Lightning at the behest of the parents of Trina Shelton to avenge the death of their daughter; however, upon learning that he still regretted what happened and was willing to be executed by them, they risked their lives to save him.
-During the Invasion! crossover event, the Dominators detonated a Gene-Bomb that wreaked havoc with anyone possessing the metagene by making them lose control of their powers.
+In Invasion!, the Dominators detonated a Gene-Bomb that wreaked havoc with anyone possessing the metagene by making them lose control of their powers.
 After the breakup of the Outsiders, Black Lightning moved to Brick City to continue his solo career.

 Secretary of Education

 When Lex Luthor was elected President of the United States in 2000, he appointed Jefferson Pierce as Secretary of Education, with Pierce accepting as he concluded that he could do more good working within the system than outside it.
 He resigned amidst controversy over his "worst-kept secret in Washington" identity as Black Lightning and his alleged inadvertent killing of a criminally-minded corporate CEO, for which President Pete Ross (who had since succeeded Luthor) then pardoned him.

 Making frequent guest appearances in several DC series, Pierce has appeared in Green Arrow (who had a one-night stand with his niece, a successful attorney named Joanna Pierce).
 Pierce helped the Green Arrow track down Dr. Light in the Green Arrow "Heading into the Light" story arc.
 He also appeared in the new Outsiders, of which his daughter, Anissa (using the alias Thunder), is a member.
 He came to fight the new Sabbac and help his daughter alongside Captain Marvel Jr. and the Outsiders.
 He had on an outfit that mixed his second outfit with the colors of the first.
-After teaming up with the Outsiders, incoming President Pete Ross asked him to resign as Secretary of Education. which he did.
+After teaming up with the Outsiders, incoming President Pete Ross asked him to resign as Secretary of Education, which he did.

-At some point prior to his resignation, Pierce used his pull in Washington to deny the powerful metahuman gangster known as Holocaust a permit to build a casino on Paris Island in Dakota.
+At some point prior to his resignation, Pierce used his pull in Washington to deny the gangster Holocaust a permit to build a casino on Paris Island in Dakota.
 This would come back to haunt Pierce sometime later when the enraged Holocaust attacked him while he was giving the graduation speech at Ernest Hemingway High School.